joelmeyerson/cryobase-app/README.md

 NOTE: Before using AWS S3 or CryoBase please familiarize yourself with the data storage and retrieval costs of AWS S3 `STANDARD` and `DEEP_ARCHIVE`.

 ### Step 1.
 Creating an AWS account
-1. Go to the Amazon AWS Management Console website and click `Create an AWS Account`.
+1. Go to the AWS Management Console website and click `Create an AWS Account`.
 2. After creating the account, click on your username in the top menu bar of the AWS Management Console website and select `My Security Credentials`.
 3. Under the `Access keys (access key ID and secret access key)` section, click `Create New Access Key`.
-This produces an `AWS Access Key` and `AWS Secret Key`.
+This generates an `AWS Access Key` and `AWS Secret Key`.
 You will use these keys later to configure CryoBase.

 ### Step 2.
 Creating an AWS storage bucket
 1. Within the AWS Management Console page navigate to the S3 section (found under the Storage service category).
-2. Here you will create a bucket, which is conceptually like a directory that will store your data.
+2. Here you will create a bucket, which is conceptually like a directory to store your data.
 Click `Create bucket`.
 Enter a bucket name (for example, *cryo-em-data*).
 Select the nearest AWS Region from the dropdown menu.
 Customize the bucket settings as desired and click `Create bucket` at the bottom of the page.

 ### Step 3.
 Configuring CryoBase
 1. Open CryoBase and register an account or login to your account.
 2. Click `Settings` (the gear icon).
-Enter a bucket name, AWS Access Key, and AWS Secret Key.
+Enter the bucket name, AWS Access Key, and AWS Secret Key.
 3. CryoBase will notify you if your AWS configuration details are valid.
 If you have already uploaded data to the target bucket using CryoBase then the `Data Archive` section will automatically populate to show the available datasets.

 ### Step 4.
 Uploading data